ehsansade/movie-recommendation-engine/README.md

 # movie-recommendation-engine
 The objective is to generate a list of movie recommendations based on a person's movies of interest and their contents.

-I used complete set of MovieLens data, which included all movies until 2017.
+I used complete set of MovieLens data, which included all movies until 2019.

 The first step is to read the movie data as dataframes, and extract the year from the titles.

+The next step, the year of movies were extracted from the title and the movies with different title format were removed.

 In the next step, I converted the rating values from [0,0.5,1,..,4.5,5] to [0,1], where the ratings higher than 3 get value of 1 and the rest gets 0, with the aim to emphasize positive ratings.